-Metastatic Breast Cancer (MBC)
+Breast Cancer Metastatic Breast Cancer (MBC)

-Herceptin is indicated for the treatment of patients with metastatic breast cancer who have tumors that overexpress HER2: a) as monotherapy for the treatment of those patients who have received one or more chemotherapy regimens for their metastatic disease. b) in combination with paclitaxel or docetaxel for the treatment of those patients who have not received chemotherapy for their metastatic disease. c) in combination with an aromatase inhibitor for the treatment of patients with hormone-receptor-positive metastatic breast cancer
+Herceptin is indicated for the treatment of patients with metastatic breast cancer who have tumors that overexpress HER2:

-Early Breast Cancer (EBC) Herceptin is indicated for the treatment of patients with HER2-positive early
+a) as monotherapy for the treatment of those patients who have received one or more chemotherapy regimens for their metastatic disease. b) in combination with paclitaxel or docetaxel for the treatment of those patients who have not received chemotherapy for their metastatic c) in combination with an aromatase inhibitor for the treatment of patients with hormone-receptor-positive metastatic breast cancer Early Breast Cancer (EBC)

-- following surgery, chemotherapy (neoadjuvant or adjuvant) and radiotherapy (if applicable). - following adjuvant chemotherapy with doxorubicin and cyclophosphamide, in combination with paclitaxel or docetaxel. • in combination with adjuvant chemotherapy consisting of docetaxel and - carboplatin. • in combination with neoadjuvant chemotherapy followed by adjuvant - Herceptin, for locally advanced (including inflammatory) breast cancer or tumours > 2 cm in diameter
+Herceptin is indicated for the treatment of patients with HER2-positive early breast cancer following adjuvant chemotherapy with doxorubicin and cyclophosphamide, in combination with paclitaxel or docetaxel. - in combination with adjuvant chemotherapy consisting of docetaxel and carboplatin. - in combination with neoadjuvant chemotherapy followed by adjuvant Herceptin, for locally advanced (including inflammatory) breast cancer or tumours > 2 cm in diameter.
+Advanced Gastric Cancer and a platinum agent is indicated for the treatment of patients with HER2-positive advanced adenocarcinoma of the stomach or gastro esophageal junction who have not received prior anticancer treatment for their metastatic disease.